Biomass (Biomass Monitoring Mission for Carbon Assessment)

 - Climate change and its consequences constitute the most important environmental problem of the 21st century.
 The most critical element in understanding climate change is the quantification of the carbon cycle, of which a crucial component is the terrestrial biosphere.

 - However, the status, dynamics and evolution of the terrestrial biosphere are the least understood and the most uncertain elements in the carbon cycle, at all scales.
 Information on vegetation biomass is urgently needed to assess the present terrestrial carbon distribution.
-It is also essential, in combination with ecological models and other data sources, in order to identify carbon sources and sinks and their variation over time; to predict how these may change in the future; and to develop indicators of the status of the global climate system.
+It is also essential, in combination with ecological models and other data sources, to identify carbon sources and sinks and their variation over time; to predict how these may change in the future, and to develop indicators of the status of the global climate system.

 • In 2009, the three candidate Earth Explorer Core missions, namely BIOMASS, CoReH2O (Cold Regions Hydrology high-resolution Observatory) and PREMIER (Process Exploration through Measurement of infrared and millimeter-wave Emitted Radiation) were selected for feasibility study and their resulting Reports for Mission Selection were published in June 2012.
 19) 20)